Jackson Hole Community School

 Jackson Hole Community School is a small, college preparatory high school in Jackson, Wyoming, United States.
-It was founded by Scott "Profe" Hirschfield and has around 81 students and 4 grades as of 2019.
+It was founded in 2004 by Scott "Profe" Hirschfield and has around 100 students as of 2026.
+The school will be expanding to include a middle school serving Grades 6–8 in addition to its high school beginning in the 2026–27 school year.
 It is accredited by the Northwest Association of Independent Schools.